 In 2005; The United Nations General Assembly adopted a resolution to celebrate World Hydrography Day on every 21 June.

 Global celebrations about the World Hydrography Day began in 2006.
 This day is viewed as an opportunity to increase public awareness about the hydrography that plays a crucial role in everyone’s life.

 To provide publicity to the work of the IHO at international level and urges all countries to work with IHO to promote safe navigation and protection of marine life.

-This year’s theme for World Hydrography Day is "Hydrographic information driving marine knowledge."
+World Hydrography Day 2019 theme was "Hydrographic information driving marine knowledge."

 Previous year's themes were:

 2018: Bathymetry - the foundation for sustainable seas, oceans and waterways.